ansible/ansible/docsite/rst/intro_windows.rst

                  - "stat_file.stat.size > 0"
                  - "stat_file.stat.md5"

-Again, recall that the Windows modules are all listed in the Windows category of modules, with the exception that the "raw", "script", and "fetch" modules are also available.
+Again, recall that the Windows modules are all listed in the Windows category of modules, with the exception that the "raw", "script", "slurp" and "fetch" modules are also available.
 These modules do not start with a "win" prefix.

 .. _windows_contributions:

 Windows Contributions
 `````````````````````

-Windows support in Ansible is still very new, and contributions are quite welcome, whether this is in the
+Windows support in Ansible is still relatively new, and contributions are quite welcome, whether this is in the
 form of new modules, tweaks to existing modules, documentation, or something else.
 Please stop by the ansible-devel mailing list if you would like to get involved and say hi.

 .. seealso::